gitworkflows/devpod/memory-bank/components/ide-proxy.md

 ## Overview

-The IDE Proxy is a lightweight component in Gitpod that serves static assets related to IDEs, including IDE logos, binaries, and configuration files.
-It acts as a centralized service for delivering IDE-related static content to other components of the Gitpod platform, particularly the dashboard and workspaces.
+The IDE Proxy is a lightweight component in Devpod that serves static assets related to IDEs, including IDE logos, binaries, and configuration files.
+It acts as a centralized service for delivering IDE-related static content to other components of the Devpod platform, particularly the dashboard and workspaces.

 ## Purpose

 The primary purposes of the IDE Proxy component are:
 - Serve static IDE-related assets (logos, icons, etc.)
 - Provide a centralized location for IDE binaries and downloads
-- Serve the Gitpod Local Companion application binaries
+- Serve the Devpod Local Companion application binaries
 - Proxy requests to the blobserve component for IDE-related content
 - Provide metrics endpoints for IDE usage
 - Implement proper caching and security headers for static content